-Event management is a growing career field.
-The U.S. Department of Labor Bureau of Labor Statistics, reports demand for event managers is expected to grow 16 percent between 2008 and 2018.
+Event planning is a growing career field.
+According to the U.S. Bureau of Labor Statistics, the employment of meeting, convention, and event planners is projected to grow 18 percent between 2020 and 2030.
 The event management major at Iowa State University (ISU) is the only four-year program of its kind in the state of Iowa and one of only a few in the Midwest.

 Being on the ISU campus provides event management students with unique opportunities to gain valuable experience and internal internships: